 - Any teppanyaki grilled meats

 Looking for a healthy homemade option?
-I love my homemade Japanese Crispy Pancakes, they’re so easy to whip up.
+This is one of my favourites, and they’re so easy to whip up.

 Indian: Ordering healthy

 I love a good tandoori chicken.
 But I tend to avoid fried dishes like samosas and I rarely load up on naans or steamed rice sides.

 If you’re trying to have a healthy Indian takeaway here are my tips:

 - Go for oven-baked or grilled proteins (like a tandoori)